influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 One option is to MMAP the index into memory and record the pointers to the start of each index entry in a slice.
 When searching for a given key, the pointers are used to perform a binary search on the underlying mmap data.
 When the matching key is found, the block entries can be loaded and search or a subsequent binary search on the blocks can be performed.

+A variation of this can also be done without MMAPs by seeking and reading in the file.
+The underlying file cache will still be utilized in this approach as well.

 ### LRU/Lazy Load

 A second option could be to have the index work as a memory bounded, lazy-load style cache.
 When a cache miss occurs, the index structure is scanned to find the the key and the entries are load and added to the cache which causes the least-recently used entries to be evicted.